mike-marcacci/node-redlock/README.md

 -------------
 Redlock can use [node redis](https://github.com/mranney/node_redis), [ioredis](https://github.com/luin/ioredis) or any other compatible redis library to keep its client connections.

 A redlock object is instantiated with an array of at least one redis client and an optional `options` object.
-Properties of the Redlock object should NOT be changed after it is firstused, as doing so could have unintended consequences for live locks.
+Properties of the Redlock object should NOT be changed after it is first used, as doing so could have unintended consequences for live locks.

 ```js
 var client1 = require('redis').createClient(6379, 'redis1.example.com');